bulka4/airflow_data_lake_ingestion/readme.md

 In this repository we are using the Delta Lake framework for storing data as delta tables in Azure Data Lake.
 We are using the deltalake library ([delta-io.github.io/delta-rs](https://delta-io.github.io/delta-rs/)).
 Don't confuse it with the delta library ([docs.delta.io/0.4.0/api/python](https://docs.delta.io/0.4.0/api/python/index.html#), [docs.delta.io/latest](https://docs.delta.io/latest/index.html)).
 Delta library requires to use Spark engine, deltalake doesn't.

+# Running the app
+In order to start the Ariflow on our local computer we need to run the 'docker compose up' command.

 # DAGs
 There is one dag (dag/project_1/dag_1.py) which is ingesting data from the MS SQL db into the Azure Data Lake.
 Data is saved in the Data Lake straight away as a delta table using the deltalake library.
 We are performing here both full truncate and load, and incremental load.